scm-manager/scm-manager/docs/en/user/admin/settings.md

 Example: If anonymous access is enabled and the "_anonymous" user has full access on a certain Git repository, everybody can access this repository via command line and the classic Git commands without any login credentials.
 Access via SSH is not supported at this time.

+#### Release Feed Url
+The url of the RSS Release Feed for SCM-Manager.
+This provides up-to-date version information.
+To disable this feature just leave the url blank.

+#### User converter
+Internal users will automatically be converted to external on their first login using an external system.
+After convertion the users may only log in using the external system.

+#### Fallback Mail Domain Name
+This domain name will be used to create email addresses for users without one when needed.
+It will not be used to send mails nor will be accessed otherwise.

 #### Login Attempt Limit
 It can be configured how many failed login attempts a user can have before the account gets disabled.
 The counter for failed login attempts is reset after a successful login.
 This feature can be deactivated by setting the value "-1".